Airtable automation action: Send message in Slack

 6615998635799slacksendamessageactionconfigmoremoreoptions.jpg

-You can also choose to furl or unfurl any links you may send in your slack message by toggling the checkbox:
+You can also choose to Unfurl links you may send in your Slack message by toggling the checkbox:

 4411966593175ContentCalendarContentpipeline-Airtable2021-11-01at95459AM.jpg